LLNL/merlin/docs/source/merlin_server.rst

 configuration file to allow users to be able to switch between different containerized services freely.

-The local configuration "merlin_server" contains configuration specific to a certain use case or run.
+The local configuration "merlin_server" folder contains configuration files specific to a certain use case or run.
 In the case above you can see that we have a redis singularity container called "redis_latest.sif" with the redis configuration file called "redis.conf".
 This redis configuration will allow the user to configurate redis to their specified needs without have to manage or edit the redis container.
-When the server is ran this configuration will be dynamically read, so settings can be changed between runs if needed.
+When the server is run this configuration will be dynamically read, so settings can be changed between runs if needed.

-Once merlin server has been initialized in the local directory the user will be allowed to run other merlin server commands such as "run, status, stop" to interact with the merlin server.
-A detail list of commands can be found in the `Merlin Server Commands <modules/server/commands.html>`_ page.
+Once the merlin server has been initialized in the local directory the user will be allowed to run other merlin server commands such as "run, status, stop" to interact with the merlin server.
+A detailed list of commands can be found in the `Merlin Server Commands <./modules/server/commands.html>`_ page.

 Note: Running "merlin server init" again will NOT override any exisiting configuration that the users might have set or edited.
 By running this command again any missing files will be created for the users with exisiting defaults.
-HOWEVER it is highly advised that users back up their configruation in case an error occurs where configuration files are override.
+HOWEVER it is highly advised that users back up their configuration in case an error occurs where configuration files are override.

 .. toctree::
    :maxdepth: 1